saintdannyyy/PicMorph/README.md

 ## Features

-- Upload images for conversion
+- Upload and convert images to various formats (JPEG, PNG, WebP, GIF, TIFF, AVIF).
-- Select the desired output format (PNG, JPG, WebP, etc.)
-- Display a progress bar during the upload process
-- Show a loader while converting images
+- Fast and efficient image processing with Sharp.
+- Clean and modern UI built with Tailwind CSS.
 - Provide a download link for the converted image

 ## Tech Stack